UltimaVanguard/readme-generator/Test/README.md

 ## Usage

-  Type "node index.js" into the command line, hit enter, and follow the prompts.
+  Type 'node index.js' on the command line, hit enter, and follow the prompts.

 ## Contributions